derekwolpert/Visicality/README.md

-# Visicality
-## An Audio-Visualizer utilizing Web Audio API and D3.js Library

-Note: this  README is currently a work in progress (8/28/19)
+# vi·si·cal·i·ty (visual + musicality)

 ![Wireframe Image](demo_photo_1.png)

 ## Background & Overview

-The Audio-Visualizer Web Audio API + D3 Library Project (AVWAD3) is an audio visualizer program utilizing the Web Audio API and D3 Library to create real-time imagery corresponding to attributes of simultaneously playing audio (e.g. the volume of the audio, the frequencies of the audio, etc.).
+Visicality is a music visualizer web application utilizing Web Audio API and D3.js to create real-time imagery corresponding to attributes of simultaneously playing audio.

 The program contains a limited – yet varied – collection of built-in sounds.
 Users can also input their own sounds through utilizing SoundCloud’s audio API, directly uploading from their own computer, or utilizing a microphone on their own device.

-AVWAD3 aims to create a polished visual experience influenced by the graphs seen in popular spreadsheet applications.
+Visicality aims to create a polished visual experience influenced by the graphs seen in popular spreadsheet applications.
 Users are able to choose between visualizers based on bar graphs, line graphs, circle/pie graphs and more.

 ![Wireframe Image](demo_photo_2.png)

 ## Functionality & MVPs

-In AVWAD3 users are able to:
+In Visicality users are able to:
 * Experience a real-time visual representation of audio
 * Select a graph-inspired style for the visualization of audio
 * Select a color palette for the visualization
 * Select an audio for the visualization
 * Play, pause and restart options for the audio

-Additionally, AVWAD3 includes:
+Additionally, Visicality includes:
 * A modal to house the settings for selecting a custom audio source
 * Links to various personal websites to learn more about the developer of the project